Browse abstracts archive »

-All radiologists, ACR members and nonmembers are invited to submit abstracts for presentation at ACR 2017, the third annual meeting of the American College of Radiology (ACR), May 21–25, 2016, in Washington, DC.
+All ACR members and nonmembers alike, are invited to submit abstracts for presentation at ACR 2018™, the annual meeting of the American College of Radiology (ACR), May 19-23 at the Marriott Wardman Park Hotel in Washington, DC.

-ePoster Presentations: Accepted abstracts will be selected and grouped together by a common theme and presented in electronic ePoster sessions available through kiosks at the meeting and online after the meeting.
+ePoster Presentations: Accepted abstracts will be displayed in ePoster sessions. ePoster sessions are abstracts that have been selected and grouped together by a common theme and presented in an electronic format available through kiosks at the meeting and online after the meeting.

-ALL NEW!
-Oral Presentations: Authors of select high-quality abstracts will be invited to give 8–10 minute presentations during corresponding continuing education sessions.
-Oral presentations allow authors to showcase their work to a larger target audience.
-The first author must select this opportunity during the abstract submission process.
+Oral Presentations: Select high-quality abstracts may be invited to give an 8-10 minute presentation.
+Oral presentations allow authors to showcase their work to a larger audience.
+The first author must choose to be considered for this opportunity during the abstract submission process.

 Dates are tentative and subject to change.